 Do I need a lawyer for a prenup?

 A prenuptial agreement is a legal document two people can create before marriage to outline how assets and liabilities will be divided if the relationship ends.
-Whether you need a lawyer to prepare one depends on your circumstances, but many people choose legal guidance to ensure the agreement is valid and fair.
+Whether a lawyer is needed to prepare one depends on the circumstances, and many people choose legal guidance in relation to an agreement's validity and fairness.

 What a prenuptial agreement means in Australia